JosephEoff/josepheoff.github.io/_posts/2020-04-05-howtosolder-16-new-soldering-iron.md

 This post isn't (directly) about lead free solder.

-This post is about what caused me to finally shell out some bucks on a better(?) soldering iron.
+This post is about what caused me to finally shell out some bucks on a better soldering iron.

 As I said, I wrote most of the series using my old hardware store cheapy.
 That worked fine up until the 13th post of the series (that's the one about soldering SMD ICs.)

 I did the first couple of pins on the IC and made photos, then the third pin was very difficult to solder.
 After that, I couldn't really get anything to stick.
 The solder just wouldn't melt anymore.
 Turning up the heat didn't help, either.
 It just wouldn't get any hotter.

 I got out my (also cheap hardware store) multimeter, which has a thermocouple for mearuring temperatures.
-I checked the hand book, and found that the thermocouple is rated up to 100 degrees celsius.
+I checked the hand book, and found that the thermocouple is rated up to 1000 degrees celsius.
 With that, I checked the temperature at the tip of the iron, and found that no matter what I did it wouldn't go above about 270 degrees celsius.
 That's high enough for tin/lead solder, but not hot enough for the lead free solder I have.

 I finished the SMD IC soldering and removing posts using the old iron and tin/lead solder, and started looking for a new soldering iron.